bravery9/pen300/tj_null/bashed/readme.md

 so bashed shall remain unconquered.

-looking for more ad machines. sure. can i really work hard
+looking for more ad machines. sure. can i really work hard. oscp and osep.